nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 });
 await dogSubscription.readyPromise;

-// If we used OrmDiscreteSubscription, the signalObject type would be array or object. const dogSet: DeepSignal<Set<Dog>> = dogSubscription.signalObject;
+// If we used OrmDiscreteSubscription, the signalObject type would be an array or object. const dogSet: DeepSignal<Set<Dog>> = dogSubscription.signalObject;

 dogs.add({